Elimination Diet Meal Plan & Recipes for Gut Healing

 - When going to family or friends’ homes, it is okay to bring your own food if that is easiest.

-While the list of foods above may seem like just a few, you will only be on the diet for a short period of time.
-An elimination diet usually only lasts for three to four weeks before you begin the reintroduction phase — unless symptoms aren’t improving and you need to transition to a more restrictive diet.
+While the list of foods above may seem like just a few, you will only be on the diet for a short period.
+An elimination diet usually only lasts for three to four weeks before you begin the reintroduction phase—unless symptoms aren’t improving and you need to transition to a more restrictive diet temporarily.

 In the reintroduction phase, you reintroduce one (healthy) food at a time every three days or so, and monitor yourself for changes in symptoms.
-If a food seems to trigger symptoms, you may need to continue to avoid it.
+If a food seems to trigger symptoms, you may need to continue to avoid it while you work on supporting your gut health.
+A healthcare provider can help you create an individualized plan to improve gut health, including dietary changes, supportive supplements, and lifestyle changes.

 Troubleshooting Elimination Diets

 For some people, a Paleo diet isn’t enough.
 You’ll probably notice within the first two weeks of your elimination diet if your symptoms do not start getting significantly better.
-If you’re not getting better, you may have trouble with one of these two most common issues: fermentable carbohydrates and/or nightshades.
+If you’re not getting better, you may have trouble with fermentable carbohydrates and/or nightshades.

-Most often in our clinic, if a Paleo diet isn’t working, we move on to a low-FODMAP diet where you remove fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
+Most often in our clinic, if a Paleo diet isn’t working, we move on to a low-FODMAP diet where you remove fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs).
 These types of carbohydrates are fermented by your gut bacteria.

-If you have a bacterial overgrowth, feeding gut bacteria with fermentable carbs like FODMAPs may cause gas, bloating, diarrhea, and brain fog.
-A Paleo diet removes most of these FODMAPs such as beans and wheat, but others, such as broccoli, brussels sprouts, pears, and onions are Paleo-friendly, and you may need to try eliminating those.
+If you have a bacterial overgrowth, feeding gut bacteria with fermentable carbs like FODMAPs may cause gas, bloating, and diarrhea 5.
+A Paleo diet removes some FODMAPs, such as beans and wheat, but others, such as broccoli, Brussels sprouts, pears, and onions, are Paleo-friendly, and you may need to try eliminating those.

-Nightshades are also another common food sensitivity, and you may have heard of the AIP diet, or, autoimmune Paleo diet.
-This is an egg-free and nightshade-free diet.
-Common nightshades are peppers, eggplants, potatoes, and tomatoes.
-Some spices are made from nightshades too, such as paprika, cayenne pepper, chili powder, and crushed red pepper.
+Nightshades are another potential food sensitivity, and you may have heard of the AIP diet, or, autoimmune protocol diet.
+This is a more strict version of the Paleo diet as it also removes eggs and nightshades.
+Common nightshades include peppers, eggplants, potatoes, and tomatoes.
+Some spices are made from nightshades, too, such as paprika, cayenne pepper, chili powder, and crushed red pepper.

 Discussion